assimilatereality/assimilatereality.github.io/_posts/2025-12-30-a-unified-approach.md

 - Issues that fall within your error budget thresholds
 - Scenarios where the quick fix actually fixes the problem

 I've watched teams waste days debugging issues that an automatic restart would have resolved in seconds.
+Vendor software/server support is notorious for taking this stance.
 Sometimes quick is good enough.
 The key is knowing when it isn't.
+As a middle ground, when I know a restart will restore service but the problem is recurring and needs a permanent solution, support can be given a time limit to grab logs, etc. they need to analyze the issue, then hit the restart.
+A permanent fix can be implemented later and customers are still served in the meantime.

 ### Tier 2: Deep Analysis When Patterns Break